-If fertilizer is included in the cost of the planting item, ensure that the Contractor applies fertilizer of the type and at the rate shown on the Plans and in accordance with Section 234 of the Standard Specifications.
+If fertilizer is included in the cost of the planting item, ensure that the Contractor applies fertilizer of the type and at the rate shown on the Plans and in accordance with the Plans and Section 234 of the Standard Specifications.
 Inspect the fertilizer packaging and/or invoice for the guaranteed analysis.